Educational Pest Index

 Warning Signs

-Mud tubes on foundation walls and piers
+Shelter mud tubes on foundation walls or floor joists

 Prevention

-Eliminate wood-to-soil contact around the foundation
+Eliminate direct wood-to-soil contact around foundations

 Full Termites Guide